 Request a Free Consultation →

-Switzerland's dual role as a global financial centre and the host nation for over 200 international organisations, including the United Nations, the World Health Organization, the WTO, the ICRC, and CERN, makes it a high-value target for both financially motivated cybercriminals and state-sponsored espionage actors.
-The NCSC's 2023-2024 annual report recorded a 25% increase in reported cyber incidents, with financial institutions and international organisations accounting for the largest share of serious attacks.
-The National Cybersecurity Strategy 2023-2027 commits federal resources to building cybersecurity resilience across critical infrastructure, but translates this ambition directly into a demand for qualified cybersecurity professionals that the Swiss market cannot fully supply domestically.
+Switzerland's dual role as a global financial centre and the host nation for over 200 international organisations, including the United Nations, WHO, WTO, ICRC, and CERN, makes it a high-value target for both financially motivated cybercriminals and state-sponsored espionage actors.
+The NCSC's 2023–2024 annual report recorded a 25% increase in reported cyber incidents.
+The National Cybersecurity Strategy 2023–2027 commits federal resources to building resilience across critical infrastructure.

-The new Swiss Data Protection Act (nDSG), which entered into force in September 2023 and establishes obligations broadly equivalent to the EU's GDPR, has created a wave of compliance-driven hiring across every industry handling Swiss personal data.
-Data protection officers, privacy architects, breach notification specialists, and vendor security assessment professionals are all in short supply, particularly in mid-sized companies that had not previously invested in formalised data governance.
-FINMA's 2024 Circular on Operational Risk and Resilience adds a further layer of financial sector-specific requirements, mandating that banks and insurers demonstrate cyber resilience maturity, incident response readiness, and supply chain security management.
+The new Swiss Data Protection Act (nDSG), which entered into force in September 2023 and establishes obligations broadly equivalent to the EU's GDPR, has created a wave of compliance-driven hiring.
+Data protection officers, privacy architects, and breach notification specialists are all in short supply.
+FINMA's 2024 Circular on Operational Risk adds further financial sector-specific requirements mandating cyber resilience maturity.

 Key Sub-skills